-All commercial plan submittals (except Temporary Fuel Tanks and Commercial (Kitchen) Hood Fire Suppression Systems) to the West County EMS & Fire Protection District shall be in PDF format, transmitted by e-mail or non-returnable storage medium (disk, thumb drive, etc.) and must include the following items in the plan submittal for review:
+All commercial plan submittals (except Temporary Fuel Tanks and Commercial (Kitchen) Hood Fire Suppression Systems) to the West County EMS & Fire Protection District must include the following items in the plan submittal for review:

-- 1. Seal of the Professional Engineer or Architect currently licensed in Missouri who both directly supervised and holds responsibility for the plans as drawn and submitted - Current licensure must be valid and on-file with the Missouri Board for Architects, Professional Engineers and Land Surveyors for engineering or architecture for both the registered design professional and the engineering or architectural firm (if a corporation or LLC) on the plans.
+- 1. Seal of the Professional Engineer or Architect currently licensed in Missouri who both directly supervised and holds responsibility for the plans as drawn and submitted - 2.
+Current licensure must be valid and on-file with the Missouri Board for Architects, Professional Engineers and Land Surveyors for engineering or architecture for both the registered design professional and the engineering or architectural firm (if a corporation or LLC) on the plans.
 (Ref.
 RSMo 327.401.2) - 3.
 Building Address (including Suite Number if applicable) - 4.
 Building Owner (Property Management Firm Acceptable) - 5.
 Other Title Block information as required by the Missouri Board for APELSLA under RSMo 327 and MO CSR 2030-2.050 - 6.
 Occupant/Proposed Occupant Name - 7.
 Occupancy Class (Including Previous and Proposed if Change of Use) - 8.
 Building Construction Type - 9.
 Total Building S.F. - 10.
 Project S.F. - 11.
 Code Block that correctly identifies the applicable building and fire codes including NFPA documents and editions as may be required for alarm, life safety and sprinkler design. - 12.
 Proposed Number of Occupants for Project Limits/Area - 13.
 Number of Floors Above Ground Level - 14.
 Number of Floors Below Ground Level - 15.
 Map of Project Limits/Area in Relation to Building Floor Footprint